divyalal712/TelenorProject/README.md

+# This project is a sandbox project normally all the interns get while doing internship

+### Prerequisites Before you begin, ensure you have the following installed:
+1. Java Development Kit (JDK): Download and Install JDK
+2. Gradle: Download and Install Maven

+### Sandbox application is created with the same technologies what were used in production code — Java, Gradle, Grizzly, Jersey

+### It’s a tiny integration hub wrapping existing public APIs.

+### Backend and Run setup
+1. ./gradlew build
+2. Run the class in which main method exist which is Application.java

 ### The whole project is divide into the following task and each tasks were done in different branch, reviewed and merged.
 #### TASK 1 :